Struggling parents can apply for school fee exemptions in South Africa

 Are you in real financial need?

 We have some positive news for parents who are struggling to make ends meet.
 In South Africa, you can apply for an exemption from school fees.
-This if if you are experiencing a financial crises.
-This may be partial or total exemption of the fees.
+This is if you are experiencing a financial crisis.
+This may be a partial or total exemption of the fees.

 School fee exemption application form

 To apply to be exempted from school fees, you need to provide valid evidence of your inability to pay school fees to the School Governing Body (SGB).
 However, if you do not apply for exemption and fail to pay the fees, you will become legally liable for those fees.
 This is because non-payment can create budget issues for the school.

 You can get an application form from the SGB through the principal of a school.
 Public schools are obliged to inform parents of the criteria and procedures.
 They are also obliged to assist them in applying for school fee exemption.
 The SGB must let the applicant know the outcome of the application in writing within 7 days after assessing the application for exemption.

 Complete one of the school fee exemption forms at your local school